 Some couples achieve a certain level of comfort in a relationship, and then gradually stop taking care of their physical and emotional wellbeing.
-This can mean your physical health falls by the wayside, or your their personal growth work is deprioritized.
-This can lead to poorer communication, or complacence, and selfishly ignoring your partner’s feelings.
+This can mean your physical health falls by the wayside, or your personal growth work is deprioritized.
+This can lead to poorer communication, complacency, and selfishly ignoring your partner’s feelings.

-We receive so many cultural messages that teach us to think that we’re not good enough, important enough, or desirable enough if we’re single.
+This is one of the worst relationship betrayals.
+Humans receive so many cultural messages that teach them to think that they are not good enough, important enough, or desirable enough if they are single.
 In response to this, many people go on a fanatical quest to find a partner, get the engagement ring, and run down the aisle.

 If you aren’t truly owning your development and growth as an individual, you can easily fall into patterns of codependence and begin to (unconsciously) expect your partner to be responsible for your happiness.
 This is incredibly draining for your significant other.

-I’ve seen many people resist personal growth work, and then place the burden on their partner to make up for the emotional groundwork they’re not willing to cover for themselves.
+There are many people who resist personal growth work and then place the burden on their partners to make up for the emotional groundwork they’re not willing to cover for themselves.
 This creates an extreme inequality in the relationship—one person is mostly in “give” mode, and one person is mostly in “take” mode.

-5. Insisting on being “right” more often than not.
+5. Focusing on being ‘right’, more than solving the issue.

-One of the most damaging ways people respond to fear and insecurity is by shaming others.
-I’ve seen this quite a bit with the couples I work with.
-When we are afraid, or feel threatened or triggered into employing our coping mechanisms, we sometimes try to undermine the person we see as “threatening” by shaming or attacking them.
-The alternative is working through the circumstance, which requires vulnerability.
+When you are afraid, or feel threatened or triggered into employing your coping mechanisms, you sometimes try to undermine the person you see as “threatening” by shaming or attacking them.
+The best way to handle sensitive situations like this is by working through them, by falling back on your vulnerability.

 “What is the matter with you?”